Updated on November 1, 2021

 Vaccine Preparation & Administration

-Since the CVS clinics were held, A.G.
-Rhodes has been approved to become an onsite COVID-19 vaccine provider so that we can administer the vaccine to residents and staff onsite.
-Although we don’t have the vaccine yet, and don’t know when we will, being approved as an onsite provider is an important step in eventually making the vaccine easily accessible.
+Currently, A.G.
+Rhodes works diligently to provide onsite clinics to continue providing access to the vaccination to elders, care partners, and visitors.
+In addition, A.G.
+Rhodes has been approved to become an onsite COVID-19 vaccine provider to administer the vaccine to residents and staff onsite.
+Although we don’t have the vaccine in-house yet and don’t know when we will, being approved as an onsite provider is crucial in eventually making the vaccine easily accessible.
+In the meantime, A.G.
+Rhodes will continue to work with our regular community partners to ensure that vaccines are made available to elders, care partners and family members.

 Yes, evidence suggests it is also safe to get the vaccine if you already had the virus, but that individuals who currently have COVID-19 should not get it while the virus is still active.